dashhive/DashHD.js/README.md

 The base _HD Key_ type, but with no additional methods.

-A fully-derived BIP-44 Address (non-hardened).
+A fully-derived BIP-44 Address ("public" a.k.a. non-hardened).

 ```json5
 { ...,